ewoodhead/npa-hierarchy/README.md

 - C-a and C-e go to the beginning and end of the current line.
 - C-k deletes everything on the current line after the cursor.
 - In a Lisp file, C-c C-c compiles the expression containing the cursor.
+- If you find yourself in the Lisp/SLIME debugger following an error, you can get out of it by pressing q.
 - C-g cancels a partially-entered Emacs key chord or command.
 - C-h t starts the Emacs tutorial.